heatherbenton/capstone-bank-rebuild/README.md

 <h2>Technology Used</h2> <br>
-The MERN stack, as well as Formik, Zustand, TailwindsCSS, Netlify, and AWS Lambda.
+The MERN stack, as well as Formik, Zustand, TailwindsCSS, Netlify, and Heroku.

 <h2>Features</h2> <br>
 Responsive navbar, and functioning forms such as create account, login, and deposit.
 I would like to add/improve more authentication and security, as well as go much farther with the front-end UI.
 Getting the bare-bones working was a huge challenge, so I ran out of time with that aspect.